 In the current world of content domination, it’s become a regular practice to blog.
-With so many famous and acknowledged bloggers sharing their tips and tricks on how to create awesome blogs, what to write about, how to prepare for writing a blog post, I thought I would share mine as well.
+With so many famous and acknowledged bloggers sharing their tips and tricks on writing a blog post, what to write about, how to prepare for writing a blog post, I thought I would share mine as well.

 1. Make Yourself Comfortable

 This is something that should be unique for every individual.
 Some might prefer to write outside in the sunlight, others get better results in a small, quiet room.
 Whatever it is that makes you comfortable, start with doing that.
 Close the doors of the room, switch off your phone, maybe get a cup of coffee or something else you prefer, change into comfy clothing, whatever.
 Just get it done.

 2. Eliminate Distraction

 Unless you can really focus on whatever you are writing super well, eliminate all the distraction around you.
 If that means you have to work from home, discuss that with your employer.
 Ideas, and usually those that turn out to be the best ones, because life just works that way, get lost in the ocean of thoughts pretty easily.
 You might think of something outstanding for a moment, and totally forget about that if you get distracted.
 Make sure you don’t miss anything.

 I have come to understand that for writing purposes, you need to be in a certain position to get the process going well.
 This is in the case of using a laptop, and if you aren’t using one, I recommend you do.
 Sit up straight in front of the screen with your hands positioned on the keyboard.
 Getting the feel of the buttons lets you overcome some possible thoughts or issues that are driving you back from starting to write.
 Don’t try to write while lying in bed or on the couch.
 When you lay down, your body automatically leans towards sleep.
 Since any creative work takes surprisingly big amount of energy, you will start falling asleep shortly and get nothing done as a result.